Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

-In the high-growth pre-Financial crisis regime (the third and fourth columns of Figure~\ref{fig:girfplot}), the IPI decreases (increases) strongly at impact as a response to a contractionary (expansionary) monetary policy shock.
-On average, the response then decreases (increases) and peaks roughly after two and a half years for an expansionary shock, but stays low very persistently without a particular peak effect for a contractionary shock.
-The IPI stays low very persistently, because the probability of entering the low-growth post-Financial crisis regime stays above zero very persistently, as the responses of first regime's mixing weights show (the bottom panels of the third and fourth columns in Figure~\ref{fig:girfplot}).

-The price level starts to steadily decrease (increase) after the impact period.
-The average price level somewhat stabilizes roughly after two years when the shock is expansionary, but keeps decreasing over our horizon of eight years when the shock is contractionary.
-The confidence bounds show that with some of the initial values, the price level decays towards zero after several years when the shock is small and expansionary.
-The oil price moves similarly to the consumer prices, whereas the interest rate variable stays high (low) persistently, more so if the shock is expansionary.
-Interestingly, an expansionary shock significantly increases the probability of the low-growth regime in the first period, but in the following periods it significantly increases the probability of the high-growth regime.
+In the pre-Financial crisis Regime 2 (the right column in Figure~\ref{fig:girfplot}), the responses of the observable variables are quite symmetric with respect to the sign of the shock, but there are some differences in the responses of the mixing weights.
+Output gap decreases strongly at impact in response to a contractionary monetary policy shock.
+The response then decreases and peaks after several years before slowly decaying towards zero.
+The price level starts to steadily decrease after the impact period in response to a contractionary shock and keeps decreasing over our horizon of eight years.
+The oil price moves similarly to the consumer prices, whereas the response of the interest rate variable is very persistent.
+Interestingly, an expansionary shock significantly increases the probability of (the low-growth) Regime 1 in the first period after impact, but in the following periods, it significantly increases the probability of Regime 2.
+A contractionary shock, in turn, increases the probability of Regime 1 from the first period onwards.

-Overall, we find strong asymmetries with respect to the initial state of the economy and the sign of the shock, but the asymmetries are weak with respect to the size of the shock.
-The real effects are less enduring for an expansionary shock than for a contractionary shock.
-Particularly in the high-growth regime, a contractionary shock persistently drives the economy towards the low-growth regime, which translates to very persistent decrease in the output gap.
-The inflationary effects of the monetary policy shock are stronger in the high-growth regime, while they are on average weak in the low-growth regime.
-In the low-growth regime, however, monetary policy is mainly measured with the \cite{Wu+Xia:2016} shadow rate instead of EONIA, which is mostly close to zero after the Financial crisis.
-Thus, the outcome might differ in the two regimes also due to the different measures of monetary policy.